 If we fearlessly stand against evil without surrender, we can cut firelines and stop its spreading.
-All we have to do is undo the last thread of hatred within us and never kneel before negativity.
+All we have to do is undo the last thread of hatred within us and vow to never kneel before negativity.

 Let us eradicate evil with non-cooperation as Gandhi envisioned.